Medical School Education Research Group

 Your idea will be 'triaged' to the member of the group who is most likely to be able to help.
 We will then put you in contact with your advisor.
 You can arrange a consultation with your advisor at a mutually convenient time and place.
 The consultation would last about 30 minutes.

 What happens after your consultation is very much up to you and your advisor.
 We anticipate that the next stage would be for you, perhaps with a more experienced colleague who we may have helped you identify, to work up a research proposal which is ready for peer review, ethics approval, and then data collection.
 The sky is the limit!

-As part of supporting the development of Medical Education Research, MERG offers a number of small "seed-fund" bursaries each year
+As part of supporting the development of Medical Education Research, MERG offers a number of small bursaries for research, scholarship, or for conference support.

 All research involving human participants requires ethical approval.
-Details of applying for Keele University Research Ethics Committees can be accessed here.
+Details of applying for ethical approval can be found on the Research Ethics web page.